Carver, Massachusetts: History and overview

-Archaeological research revealed 9,000 years of settlement at the Annasnappet Pond Site in Carver, from 10,000 to 1,000 years ago.
-The site contained 100,000 stone flakes, 1600 stone tools and a human burial.
+Archaeological research revealed 9,000 years of human habitation at the Annasnappet Pond Site in Carver, from 10,000 to 1,000 years ago.
+The site contained 100,000 stone flakes, 1,600 stone tools and a human burial.

 Carver separated from Plympton, Massachusetts, and was incorporated in 1790 because many residents lived too far away to attend church in Plympton.
 The town was named for John Carver, the first Governor of the Plymouth Colony.
 Initially agricultural, Carver was known for the iron ore from its swamp lands used to make cooking tools by the 1730s.
 The first iron works was "Pope's Point Furnace", built in 1732, which operated for a century by using the bogs and Sampson's Pond.
 Over the next 150 years, sheep shearing and lumber mills were important in Carver.

 Most people at the time lived in the villages of South and North Carver and Wenham, later called East Carver.
 European settlers had also given the names "Colchester" and "Lakenham" to what is now North Carver, and settled in what was known as South Meadow.
 Each village supported at least one schoolhouse.
 As the market for iron ore declined in the latter part of the 19th century, Carver began cranberry farming as a new use for the town's swamp lands.
 Farmers began growing cranberries in the 1870s, and by 1900 it was Carver's farmers who raised a fifth of all cranberries grown in the United States.
 A railroad line connected Carver to New York and Boston in 1920, further establishing the town.